 Sports Medical Science Center

-“Medical,” which promotes the treatment and research of sports injuries and diseases related to athletes, “Athletic Trainers (AT)” and “Strength & Conditioning (S&C),” which work with athletes on-site to implement initiatives aimed at returning to competition and improving performance. , “Science” to measure and research along with biomechanics and exercise physiology, “Nutrition” to manage nutrition to prevent injury and illness according to the goals of sports characteristics, conditions, and physical development, and utilize specialized knowledge.
-We have set up six areas of “coach” to realize athlete support.
-We aim to contribute to the development of the sports world by realizing a total support service in cooperation with six fields.
+We have established six departments: "Medical," which promotes the treatment and research of sports injuries and diseases affecting athletes; "Athletic Trainer (AT)" and "Strength & Conditioning (S&C)," which work with athletes on the field to implement initiatives for return to competition and performance improvement; "Science," which conducts measurements and research in accordance with biomechanics and exercise physiology; "Nutrition," which provides nutritional management to prevent injuries and illnesses according to the characteristics of the sport, condition, and physical development goals; and "Coach," which realizes athlete support by utilizing specialized knowledge.
+Our aim is to contribute to the development of the sports world by realizing a total support service through the collaboration of these six departments.

 About the Sports Medicine Center